The Entire Globe by Sea, Planet Earth

 There are facilities to do your business and banking complete with a lease-able convention/event center named “the wave”, a 24 hour Concierge service, a 65,000 square foot Casino complex for gaming, a complete working hospital/ER/pharmacy with outpatient services, a private educational center with professors and a full university/school where you can obtain your master’s degree, a spa/martial arts fitness center, and fine international restaurants.

-There is also entertainment like billiards/pool, a 30 lane bowling alley, a full size basketball court, an 18-hole natural grass golf course, golf simulators, luxury movie theaters/cinemas, a multifunctional variable view concert stage with international performers, a sports bar, leisure rooms with plasma televisions and sound systems, scuba/snorkeling/water sports, hyperbaric chambers for diver-decompression, 2 squash courts, 2 tennis courts, 2 racquetball courts, a twin-level go-cart track, running waterfalls, and a roller coaster.
+Also, there is plenty of entertainment like billiards/pool, a 30 lane bowling alley, a full size basketball court, an 18-hole natural grass golf course, golf simulators, luxury movie theaters/cinemas, a multifunctional variable view concert stage with international performers, a sports bar, leisure rooms with plasma televisions and sound systems, scuba/snorkeling/water sports, hyperbaric chambers for diver-decompression, 2 squash courts, 2 tennis courts, 2 racquetball courts, a twin-level go-cart track, running waterfalls, and a roller coaster.
 That’s right, a roller coaster.

 If that isn’t enough the entire ship has integrated biometrics (eye/iris/retina, facial, movement, fingerprint/hand print, voice/accent and DNA) allowing for certain automated tasks, like the elevator automatically stopping on your deck without even having to press a button, or if the sensors detect that you’re body temperature is too cold the heat will be raised automatically inside your apartment/suite.
 And if by some chance you or your family members are not on-board at the time of departure, the bridge will be notified of this.
 There is also no need to carry cash, credit or debit cards either, because the ship can identify who you are and whether or not if you’re engaged in shopping or gaming.

-Some of you might be asking “what is the carbon emission of this sea-giant?”
-The World’s website claims that “with the technology available today and in the future we can build each luxury liner with the best available technologies that reduce, minimize, or almost eliminate any negative emission”.
-There are many “green features” such as the use of 0 carbon emission alternative fuels, hybrid fuels, composting techniques, the use of minimal packaging and recycled construction products, photovoltaics, renewable energy sources, a recycling plant, state-of-the-art waste treatment facility, and solar/wind collectors.
+Some may be asking “what is the carbon emission of this sea-giant?”
+The World’s website claims “with the technology available today and in the future we can build each luxury liner with the best available technologies that reduce, minimize, or almost eliminate any negative emission”.
+There are many “green features” such as the use of carbon emission alternative fuels, hybrid fuels, composting techniques, the use of minimal packaging and recycled construction products, photovoltaics, renewable energy sources, a recycling plant, state-of-the-art waste treatment facility, and solar/wind collectors.

-Hey, if you’re one of the hundreds-of-millions who can’t afford to purchase a unit you could always seek employment on one of these luxury liners, allowing you not only to reside on the ship but also having unlimited access to all of its amenities.
+With all that space available, are there that many affluent folks who can afford to experience this kind of luxury?
+Fortunately if you’re one of the hundreds-of-millions who can’t afford to purchase a unit you could always seek employment on one of these luxury liners, allowing you not only to reside on the ship but also having access to those amenities.